gdalle/phd-resources/pages/enpc/software.md

 ---
 layout: page
 title: Software
-subtitles: Things you have access to without paying for them!
+subtitle: Things you have access to without paying for them!
 ---

 ## Software